 Dr. Paul Biddinger has been involved in EMS since the 1980s when he initially trained as an EMT.
 Dr. Biddinger joined MGH as the Director of Prehospital Care in 2002 and has served as an Associate Medical Director for South Middlesex EMS and Boston Medflight.
 He has also served as the Medical Director of Spaulding Hospital's ALS transfer service.
 He has represented MGH on a variety of EMS committees in Massachusetts, and has conducted research in field EMS use of naloxone administered nasally and interpretation of 12-lead ECGs.
 He has authored a number of articles and book chapters on EMS topics.
 Dr. Biddinger currently serves as the hospital's Associate Director of Prehospital Care.

-Dr. Alasdair Conn is currently the Chief of Emergency Medicine at MGH and the Chairman of the Board of Directors of Boston MedFlight, He has served as the Medical Director for Boston MedFlight, for the State of Maryland and the Maryland State Police Aviation Division.
+Dr. Alasdair Conn is the emeritus Chief of Emergency Medicine at MGH and past Chairman of the Board of Directors of Boston MedFlight, He has served as the Medical Director for Boston MedFlight, for the State of Maryland and the Maryland State Police Aviation Division.
 He has also served as the Trauma Director for the Office of Emergency Medical Services in the Massachusetts Department of Public Health, Dr Conn currently sits on the Region IV EMS council Board of Directors, the Commission of Accreditation of Medical Transport Systems Board of Directors, the Paramedic Program Advisory Committee at the Northeastern University Paramedic Program and the American College of Surgeons Subcommittee on Emergency Services.

 Back to Top